NASADatanauts/PaleBlueDot/story/story.md

  e.
 And finally a cronjob that runs the previous Bash script daily.

-At the time of writing this document the full JSON file with all the days concatenated together from the beginning of EPIC's life is 418 kilobytes.
-This _single file_ is enough to be downloaded _once_ by the application - right at page load - and serves every later data request in an _instant_.

-3. **Image sizes and download times**
+4. **Image sizes and download times**

 The reformatting and serving of the JSON file improved on speed significantly but the huge size of the images were still making the UX too slow.

 NASA gives options to download the images in 3 formats:

-- png, 2048x2048 pixels, ~300Mb file size
+- png, 2048x2048 pixels, ~3Mb file size
-- jpg, 1080x1080 pixels, ~180Kb file size
+- jpg, 1080x1080 pixels, ~190Kb file size
 - jpg, 120x120 pixels, thumbnail

 The thumbnails are obviously not big enough to shown in full screen.
 Out of the other two formats, even the smaller jpg format takes around 1.5 seconds to download for a user in Europe even on a gigabit internet.
 Partly because it is only serviced from one NASA server located in the USA and also because of their size.
 We are talking about _one_ image of a particular day.

 A user from Europe will experience a minimum of 200 ms of delay just because of the distance from the NASA server.
 Because of the size of the images this goes up to 1.5 s in total download time.
 In the USA this should be around 1 s but even worse than 1.5 s in Asia.

-One second might not sound like a long time but that is all it takes to have a sluggish user experience instead of an interactive UI.
+Waiting around 1 second every time the user tries to navigate around the images results in a sluggish user experience instead of an interactive UI.

-4. **Serving the images - MaxCDN**
+5. **Serving the images - MaxCDN**

 To solve the delay problem for users located far from the single NASA server a _Content Distribution Network_ (CDN) comes to mind.
 That is, a geographically distributed network of servers that store the NASA images and then services the requests spatially relative to users.

 It is possible to buy such CDN services for a relatively small monthly fee.
-However, it was important to understand the different features they offer and picking the correct one for the project to actually makes the web app faster.
+However, it is important to understand the different features they offer and picking the correct one for the project to actually makes the web app faster.

 The most common feature a CDN service will offer is a so called _CDN pull zone_.
 This means they "pull" the static assets from your projects to cache it and serve it from their CDN Network.
 However, "pulling" only happens if an asset is requested by a user and the cache is cleared usually after 24 hours.
 This kind of CDN is useful for websites with many visits, requesting the same assets over and over again.